Arsenic: Redox transformation of arsenic in natural waters

 Equilibrium thermodynamic calculations predict that As(V) concentrations should be greater than As(III) concentrations in all but strongly reducing conditions, i.e. where sulfate reduction is occurring.
 However, abiotic redox reactions of arsenic are slow.
-Oxidation of As(III) by dissolved O_{2} is a particularly slow reaction.
+Oxidation of As(III) by dissolved O2 is a particularly slow reaction.
 For example, Johnson and Pilson (1975) gave half-lives for the oxygenation of As(III) in seawater ranging from several months to a year.
 In other studies, As(V)/As(III) ratios were stable over periods of days or weeks during water sampling when no particular care was taken to prevent oxidation, again suggesting relatively slow oxidation rates.
 Cherry found from experimental studies that the As(V)/As(III) ratios were stable in anoxic solutions for up to 3 weeks but that gradual changes occurred over longer timescales.
 Sterile water samples have been observed to be less susceptible to speciation changes than non-sterile samples.
 Oremland found that the reduction of As(V) to As(III) in Mono Lake was rapidly catalyzed by bacteria with rate constants ranging from 0.02 to 0.3-day^{−1}.